websanco/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/securing-liferay/configuring-sso/authenticating-with-saml/setting-up-liferay-as-a-saml-service-provider.md

     a. *Name*: generic name for the IdP.

     b. *Entity ID*: the same name of the IdP.
-If the IdP is another @product@ instance, then it is the same name as the above example.
+If the IdP is another Liferay DXP instance, then it is the same name as the above example.

     c. *Metadata URL*: The IdP's metadata as a URL or as an XML file.